ebrusoni/ssftw3/README.md

 For other installation methods or in case of issues with the installation of compiler gym or CK, please consult
 * https://compilergym.com/getting_started.html
 * https://ck.readthedocs.io/en/latest/src/installation.html#ck-installation

+To run the compiler flag optimization tasks install [GCC](https://gcc.gnu.org/install/).
+We performed the experiments with GCC 9.
+[Here](https://compilergym.com/envs/gcc.html#installation) you can also find compiler gym's GCC enviroment reference.

 Other dependencies include
 * [numpy](https://numpy.org/)